 This is another important file that you will get inside the downloaded MDB (Material Design for Bootstrap) folder.

-It includes the information regarding the essential links that may be important for you to consider.
-This file includes the FAQs, support, tutorials, templates and many such other links that are useful to learn, practice, raise queries and do some other relevant stuff in Material Design for Bootstrap community.
+It includes information regarding the essential links that may be important for you to consider.
+This file includes the FAQs, support, tutorials, templates, and many other links that are useful to learn, practice, raise queries and do some other relevant stuff in Material Design for Bootstrap community.

 <meta name="viewport" content="width=device-width, initial-scale=1, shrink-to- fit=no">